bezhanSalleh/filament-language-switch/README.md

 ### Upgrading from v3 to v4

-If you are upgrading from version 3 to version 4, you will need to update the namespace anywhere you are using the plugin from `BezhanSalleh\LanguageSwitch` to `BezhanSalleh\FilamentLanguageSwitch`.
+If you are upgrading from version 3 to version 4, you will need to update the namespace anywhere you are using the plugin from `BezhanSalleh\FilamentLanguageSwitch` to `BezhanSalleh\LanguageSwitch`.

 ## Installation